 At Factory Physics Inc., I have railed against buzzword initiatives for years.
 Buzzword initiatives are akin to death and taxes—not anything people like but they seem to be unavoidable.
-Companies continually launch buzzword initiatives like rock concerts, e.g. Lean, SixSigma, Lean SixSigma, Theory of Constraints, Big Data, DDMRP, AI, and Blockchain to name a few.
+Companies continually launch buzzword initiatives like rock concerts, e.g. Agile, Lean, SixSigma, Lean SixSigma, Theory of Constraints, Big Data, DDMRP, AI, and Blockchain to name a few.
 Note the early adopter in the picture above who has already climbed on someone's shoulders to express hardy support for the latest initiative being launched.
 (Photo is by Yvette de Wit on Unsplash) So I am now in favor of buzzword initiatives?
 Well, yes, with qualifications.

 Turns out that buzzword initiatives have good qualities and the operations science described in Factory Physics for Managers and Factory Physics provides critical knowledge for ensuring and sustaining success.
 This operations science is objective knowledge that you can apply now to boost your management efforts.